clearlinux/mixer-tools/docs/mixer.1.rst

 ``bundle``

     Perform various configuration actions on local and upstream bundles.
-The user can add or remove bundles from their mix, edit local and upstream bundles, create new bundle definitions, or validate local bundle definition files.
+The user can add or remove bundles from their mix, create new bundle definitions, or validate local bundle definition files.
 See ``mixer.bundle``\(1) for more details.

 ``config``